DEADLINE EXTENDED: Applications for 2015-2016 Fellows Due: February 20, 2015

 Students must develop an application portfolio that includes:

 An essay on interest in and goals for being an Emerson Fellow, as well as the relationship of the position to their future career goals; please specify whether applying for West Philadelphia or National Policy Emerson Fellow.
+(NOTE: Only National Policy Fellow position is open for 2015-2016.)

 Note: This essay will serve as the cover letter.
 Please also separately attach the following: